Kindly register to read further

 Validity – 10 years renewable.

-Permanent Residence Permit – Achieving an annual gross income of at least MUR 15 million for 3 consecutive years preceding the application for the Permanent Residence Permit application or achieving an aggregate turnover of MUR 45 million for any consecutive period of 3 years preceding the Permanent Residence Permit application.
+Permanent Residence Permit – Achieving an annual turnover of at least MUR 15 million for 5 consecutive years preceding the application for the Permanent Residence Permit application or achieving an aggregate turnover of MUR 75 million for any consecutive period of 5 years preceding the Permanent Residence Permit application.

 Validity – 20 years.